redis/redis-doc/docs/management/optimization/cpu-profiling.md

 We recommend the Utilization Saturation and Errors (USE) Method for answering the question of what is your bottleneck.
-Check the following mapping between system resource, metric, and tools for a pratical deep dive:
+Check the following mapping between system resource, metric, and tools for a practical deep dive:
 [USE method](http://www.brendangregg.com/USEmethod/use-rosetta.html).

 ### Ensuring the CPU is your bottleneck